Isangeles/flame/README.md

 Description: enables engine debug mode(shows debug messages in engine log), 'true' enables mode, everything else sets mode disabled.

 ## Modules
-Modules contains all game data in form of textual files.
-Modules are divided into chapters, thats contains chapter-specific data.
+Modules contain all game data in the form of textual files.
+Modules are divided into chapters, that's contains chapter-specific data.

-Modules are stored by default in `data/modules` directory, different path to module can be specified in engine configuration file(`.flame`).
+Modules are stored by default in `data/modules` directory.

-Module data are available across all chapters, data files are placed subdirectories(`/items`, `/objects`, etc.) in module directory.
+Module data are available across all chapters, data files are placed in sub-directories(`/items`, `/objects`, etc.) in the module directory.

-Chapter data are available only when specific chapter is active, data files are placed in subdirectories(`/npc`, `/dialogs`, etc.) in chapter directory(in `[module]/chapters`).
+Chapter data are available only when a specific chapter is active, data files are placed in subdirectories(`/npc`, `/dialogs`, etc.) in chapter directory(in `[module]/chapters`).

 Translation files are placed in `/lang` directory both for modules and chapters.

-Example module is available [here](https://github.com/Isangeles/arena).
+The example module is available [here](https://github.com/Isangeles/arena).

 ## Documentation
 Source code documentation can be easily browsed with `go doc` command.